 I reside in SC( my old company has a location here) Although I work for the USPS... can they Workman comp case lawyer for my old employer set me up here in Sc for treatment.. my New Jersey lawyer said I’d have to go back & forth???
 Help time is ticking & pain is still here

 I'm guessing you had a NJ workers' comp claim, since you had a NJ lawyer.
 If you had a NJ workers' comp claim, the answer to your question depends on NJ workers' comp law.
-As a SC lawyer, I can't advise you on NJ law and I have no idea if your lawyer is correct that you have to travel back and...Read more »
+As a SC lawyer, I can't advise you on NJ law and I have no idea if your lawyer is correct that you...Read more »

 He was sent a letter from his lawyer stating he would receive a settlement check in 3-4 weeks.
 It is going on 9 weeks and now emails and calls to the lawyer are unanswered.
 What do we do now?
 He thought he did the right thing hiring a lawyer but now he feels as if he is being avoided.
 Where do we...
 Read more »

 It can take anywhere from a few days to a month.
 I am not sure what is taking 2 months....it certainly could happen.
 Obviously, you need to talk to your attorney.
-I am sure if you call your attorneys' office and let them know that you are "confused" about where your money is, you will get a...Read more »
+I am sure if you call your attorneys' office and let them know that you are "confused" about where your money is, you...Read more »

 An incident report but I wasn’t told to go to a specific emergency room and I also talked to my boss upon entering the er and afterwards I was out of work for about a week but upon returning I found out the er I went to wasn’t part of their workers comp and they used my accumulated sick time to...
 Read more »